 The final exam will also be on Blackboard and will use all multiple-choice CISA practice examination questions.
 The exam will be comprehensive.
 Everything we cover during the semester could appear on the final.
-The final exam consists of 50 questions and you will have one hour to complete it (this is the same pace as the CISA exam).
+The final exam consists of 75 questions and you will have 90 minutes to complete it (this is the same pace as the CISA exam).
+The exam will be available at 12:01 AM on Friday and must be completed by 11:59 PM Sunday.